In Walked Miss Louisiana

 Our culture teaches us that a woman is valuable if she fits Hollywood's standard of beauty.
 Her worth is determined by her weight, her style, and a thousand other particulars.
 As many have stated before me, this philosophy has even permeated the church to an extent.
 Young people often seek a spouse who is good-looking before determining if other more important qualities exist.

 Being consumed with appearance is blinding.
 It turns our focus inward instead of outward, limiting our service to God, and limiting our ability to see others' needs.
-We are told in 1 Pet.
-3:3-5: "Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
+We are told in 1 Peter 3:3-5: "Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God's sight.
 For this is the way the holy women of the past who put their hope in God used to make themselves beautiful."
 How can God use us if we are striving for the admiration and praise of the world?

 If we focus on ourselves, we believe that other people see all the bad things we see.
 Why my attention turns inward, I begin to think people see me as "frumpy girl", or, "the girl with all the acne" because that's how I see myself.
 But if I am focus on Jesus, I will begin to identify myself as "Disciple", "Child of God", or "Ransomed."
 Hopefully, as I turn my eyes more and more to Him, others will see His traits in me, and I will become more like Him instead of trying to become a carbon copy of what our culture demands.

 My wonderful Creator poured His grace on me.
 He adopted me as His daughter through the blood of Jesus, and I belong to Him.
 That is my identity.
-If you are having an identity crisis like I did, meditate on Gal 3:25: "Now that faith has come, we are no longer under the supervision of the law.
+If you are having an identity crisis like I did, meditate on Galatians 3:25: "Now that faith has come, we are no longer under the supervision of the law.
 You are all sons of God through faith in Christ Jesus, for all of you who were baptized into Christ have clothed yourselves with Christ."

 I definitely haven't overcome my struggle completely, but praise God, I'm learning!